symmy596/SurfinPy/docs/source/tutorial_5.rst

 Pressure vs Temperature
 =======================

 In the previous example, we showed how experimental data could be used to determine the temperature dependent free energy term for gaseous species and then plot a phase diagram that represents 298 K.
-This same method can be used in conjuction with a temperature range to produce a phase diagram of temperature as a function of pressure (or chemical potential).
+This same method can be used in conjunction with a temperature range to produce a phase diagram of temperature as a function of pressure (or chemical potential).
 This is an important step to producing relatable phase diagrams that can be compared to experimental findings.

 To reiterate, the free energy can be calculated using;